chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

 Once the command executes, it will remove the supplied node from your HA setup.
 The changes might take a while.

-- Make sure to remove the IP address of the deleted node from your loadbalancer configuration.
+- Make sure to remove the IP address of the deleted node from your load balancer configuration.
 For reference, check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}